Onuchefavour/clarity-home-loom/README.md

 - Tip system for rewarding helpful organization advice
 - Progress tracking for decluttering goals
 - Token rewards for achieving milestones

+## Reward System

+HomeLoom features a built-in reward system using the HLM token:

+- Earn 100 HLM tokens for completing space organization milestones (100% progress)
+- Receive 10 HLM tokens when your organization tips get liked
+- Use tokens for platform governance and premium features
+- Milestone rewards can only be claimed once per space

+## Getting Started

+1. Create a new space with organization goals
+2. Share and receive organization tips
+3. Track your progress and earn rewards
+4. Claim HLM tokens for completed milestones